-Because there is still so much we do not know about dyscalculia, no definitive cause has been found.
+There is still so much we don’t know about dyscalculia, and no definitive cause has been found.
 However, there are some ideas that researchers are still studying.

 The most plausible cause for dyscalculia is due to a difference in brain function.
 Unfortunately, many people think that because it is in the brain, it cannot be changed but this is not true.
-There are many support systems and tutors available to help your leaner cope with their dyscalculia.
+There are many support systems and tutors available to help your leaner cope.

 What Does This Mean?

 The brain is a highly adaptable organ (most especially during childhood) and research has indicated that certain training programs can increase the functioning in brain areas involved with reading, and so researches are hopeful that the same is applicable for mathematics.
-For children with dyscalculia, it is unclear how much of their brain differences are shaped by genetics and how much by their experiences.
+It’s unclear how much of a child with dyscalculia’s brain differences are shaped by genetics, and how much are shaped by their experiences.
 Researchers are trying to learn if certain interventions for dyscalculia can “rewire” a learner’s brain to make math easier.
-This concept is known as “neuroplasticity” and has been shown to work in people with dyslexia.

 What Do I Do?

 If during your tutoring sessions, you suspect that your learner may be suffering from dyscalculia, it is your responsibility to keep record of your tutee’s difficulties.
 You then need to communicate your thoughts to your learner’s parents.
 The learner’s parents should discuss any concerns with the learner’s teachers who will ascribe a school therapist or specialist.
 The specialist will ask you, the tutor, the parents and the teachers various questions as well as chat to the learner to discern whether the learner does in fact have dyscalculia or perhaps a different learning disability.